KalebDykema/WebCalc/README.md

 # Description

-Web application written in JavaScript in which you will be able to click on buttons or type queries in your keyboard to solve math problems.
+Web application written in JavaScript in which you will be able to click on buttons or use your keyboard to solve math problems.
 The look is partially inspired by the Apple iOS calculator.
-This is currently in development.

 # To-Do's for the author